gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 If the heartbeat fails, then `tbot` should retry on a exponential backoff.

-Pros:

-- Avoids making significant changes to the existing join/renew RPCs.
-- Allows for Heartbeats to be submitted at a different frequency to renewals.

-Cons:

-- Information about the Bot instance would be incomplete immediately after joining.
-- Some information can only be updated during the join/renew e.g generation counter and last join metadata.
-So we'd still need to update the join/renew RPCs to support this.
-However, no changes would need to be made to the RPC message.
-- Information within the Heartbeat could come from different instances in time.

-Specific edge-cases to handle:

-- BotInstance does not exist but heartbeat is received

 ##### Alternative: Submit Heartbeat data on Join/Renew

 Alternatively, we could add a Heartbeat field to the join/renew RPCs.